barry-ha/Griduino/docs/ASSEMBLY.md

 You can connect a small 8-ohm or 4-ohm speaker to the stereo plugin jack or to the screw terminal strip.

-Note that both the speaker jack and speaker plug must be standard stereo connectors.
-(Do not use a mono plug: it will result in muted or very low volume.)
-However, this kit can only generate a single audio channel and it is connected to both sides of the stereo jack.
+Note the speaker *plug* must be a standard stereo connector.
+The correct plug is included in the kit.
+Do not use a mono plug: it will result in muted or very low volume.
+However, this kit only generates a single audio channel which is connected to both sides of the stereo jack.

-If you have a speaker wired to the 4-screw terminal strip, it will automatically be disconnected when you plug something in to the audio speaker jack.
+If you insert a speaker plug into the jack, it will automatically disconnect the hardwired speaker.
+It can be handy to jam in a plug to quickly silence an internal speaker during testing.

-For a good audio quality speaker and sufficient volume to fill a car and overcome road noise, Adafruit part number 3351 is recommended.
-This small speaker can be glued to the back of Griduino case.
+If you're looking for a good audio quality speaker with sufficient volume to fill a car and overcome road noise, Adafruit [part number 3351](https://www.adafruit.com/product/3351) is recommended.
+This small speaker can be glued to the back of the Griduino case, although it's relatively large so you might try alternatives.

 Note that increased audio volume is available when powering the Griduino from a car’s electrical system with 10-15 vdc, compared to powering it from the 5v USB connector.